vonglasow/atoum-documentation/source/en/option_cli.rst

 .. note::
    You must use once only each option.
-Otherwise, only the last one is take.
+Otherwise, only the last one is used.

 .. code-block:: shell